 In an ideal world, your parents would be able to gradually hand over management of their finances to you when they choose or, even better, retain control until they pass away.

 But life doesn’t always go as we hope.
-It’s important for you to know the signs of when it’s necessary for you to take charge.
+It’s essential to recognize when it’s necessary to take charge.

 For example, changes in their spending behavior can quickly spiral out of control.
 Similarly, cognitive or physical impairments can make it difficult for them to manage their own affairs.

-If your parents start consistently having trouble remembering the date, seeing, writing, or driving, it may be time for you to step in.
+If your parents start consistently having trouble remembering dates, seeing, writing, or driving, it may be time for you to step in.

 6. Communicate openly